opentelekomcloud-docs/load-balancer/umn/source/load_balancer/binding_an_ip_address_to_or_unbinding_an_ip_address_from_a_load_balancer.rst

 .. note::

+   Note the following before unbinding an IP address:

    -  Load balancers without IPv4 EIPs cannot route requests over the public IPv4 network.

    -  Load balancers without private IPv4 addresses cannot route requests over the private IPv4 network.

+   Note the following when you use EIPs of dedicated load balancers (**5_gray**):

+   -  In **eu-de**, EIPs of dedicated load balancers (**5_gray**) type cannot be created.
+The optimal **5_bgp** EIP is recommended.
+   -  Existing EIPs of dedicated load balancers (**5_gray**) type can be bound to dedicated or shared load balancers.

+      -  You cannot bind EIPs to or unbind them from dedicated load balancers on ELB console.
+      -  You can use APIs to bind EIPs to or unbind them from dedicated load balancers.
+For details, see "Binding an EIP" and "Unbinding an EIP" in "API V3" section in the *Elastic IP API Reference*.
+      -  EIPs can be bound to or unbound from shared load balancers using the ELB console or EIP APIs.

+   -  Do not add EIPs of the dedicated load balancers (**5_gray**) and EIPs bound to other instances to the same shared bandwidth.
+Otherwise, the bandwidth limit policy will not take effect.

 Binding an IPv4 EIP
 -------------------